MIRI Imaging Calibration Status

 Photometric calibration

 The MIRI imager experiences a time-dependent reduction in observed count rates at wavelengths longward of F1280W; this count rate loss is similar to the MRS, but of a significantly smaller magnitude.
-As indicated in Table 1, the observed reduction between the JWST commissioning period and July 2023 was about 18% at the longest wavelengths.
-Investigations are ongoing for the impact in the coronagraphic filters.
+As indicated in Table 1, the observed reduction between the JWST commissioning period and May 2025 was about 26% at the longest wavelengths.
+The coronagraphic filters are assumed to have effects as interpolated between the nearest bracketing imaging filters.
 The shorter wavelength filters (F560W, F770W, F1000W, F1130W) do not show a detectable effect.

 FilterReduction in